evervault/examples/encrypted-files-s3/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The request for the presigned URL can be edited in `pages/api/get-url.js`.
+It follows the AWS SDK for JavaScript v3 — see the [documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_s3_request_presigner.html) for further details.

-The input can be edited in `ChildComponent.js`
+The input can be edited in `ChildComponent.js` and uses the [Evervault JavaScript and React SDK](https://docs.evervault.com/sdks/javascript).

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.